Marlyn Bruno

 Government Innovation Fellow

 Marlyn loves cities and is passionate about making them more equitable and responsive to the needs of marginalized and criminalized communities.
-Most recently, Marlyn has worked within DC and Chicago governments on (re)designing housing, public safety, and economic mobility programs.
-In her past lives, she has worked at the intersection of the criminal legal and immigration systems: she supported the implementation of DOJ programs for noncitizens appearing pro se in immigration court at the Vera Institute of Justice and provided legal support to New Yorkers in removal proceedings at a public defender's office.
+Most recently, Marlyn has worked within DC and Chicago governments to (re)design housing, public safety, and economic mobility programs.
+In her past lives, she has worked at the intersection of the criminal legal and immigration systems: she supported the implementation of DOJ programs for noncitizens appearing pro se in immigration court at the Vera Institute of Justice and provided legal support to New Yorkers in removal proceedings at a public defender’s office.